 Related Reading: 21 Signs You Should Break Up For Good

-10. What to say to someone who hurt you emotionally – Tell them what you would like them to do differently
+10. Tell them what you would like them to do differently

 Once you’ve addressed the problem and gotten your thoughts and feelings off your chest, try to find a solution so that such a situation doesn’t arise again.
 If you’re still keen on keeping the relationship, tell the person what you would like them to do differently in the future and explain your reasons behind it.
-Let them know they are important to you and that you still care about them, but there are certain boundaries they cannot cross.
+Set boundaries and make sure the other person respects you and your limitations.
+Let them know they are important to you and that you still care about them, but there are certain lines they cannot cross.

 In a relationship, it is obvious that the people involved will get on each other’s nerves every now and then.
 There will be times when both parties will say hurtful things to each other.
 When such a situation arises, it is easy to lash out.
 But keeping the conversation civil when you are upset and hurt will help mend the relationship.
 If not mend, it’ll at least give you closure.